-The following table sets forth our selected financial and operating data on an historical basis, which has been revised for the reclassification of losses from early extinguishments of debt, in accordance with SFAS No. 145 and the disposition of properties during 2002 and 2003 which have been reclassified as discontinued operations, for the periods presented, in accordance with SFAS No. 144.
-Refer to Notes 15 and 22 of the Consolidated Financial Statements.
-The following data should be read in conjunction with our financial statements and notes thereto and Management's Discussion and Analysis of Financial Condition and Results of Operations included elsewhere in this Form 10-K.
+The following table sets forth our selected financial and operating data on a historical basis, which has been revised for the disposition of qualifying properties during 2002, 2003 and 2004, which have been reclassified as discontinued operations for the periods presented in accordance with SFAS No. 144.
+Refer to Note 22 of the Consolidated Financial Statements.
+The following data should be read in conjunction with our financial statements and notes thereto and Management's Discussion and Analysis of Financial Condition and Results of Operations included elsewhere in this Form 8-K.